Revisiting Service Level Objectives and System Level Metrics in Large Language Model Serving: Evaluation

 \subsection{Experiment Setup}

-\stitle{LLM serving framework.} We conduct experiments using vLLM v0.5.3.post1 \cite{kwon2023efficient}, the state-of-the-art LLM serving framework.
-It is fully open-source, with a community that rapidly updates new features and maintains the project, and is widely deployed in the industry. vLLM framework implements a throughput-optimal scheduling engine and optional chunked prefills to optimize tail TBT, which is consistent with the metrics we focus on and provides a fair and unified implementation.
-We use the default configuration of vLLM in our experiments.
+\stitle{Settings.} We conduct our experiments on a server equipped with an NVIDIA A100-SXM4-80GB GPU, running Debian GNU/Linux 12 and CUDA 12.2.
+We use LLaMA-3.1-8B-instruct~\cite{touvron2023llamaopenefficientfoundation} and Qwen2.5-14B~\cite{qwen2025qwen25technicalreport} as base models in the experiments.
+All of our code development is based on vLLM 0.6.3, and the versions of all required packages are consistent with the requirements of it.

-\stitle{Model, environment and workload.} We evaluate the performance of LLM serving on a single NVIDIA A100 GPU 40GB, using Qwen2-7B~\cite{qwen2}.
-For workload, we use Sharegpt\_gpt4 as the simulation of the conversations with chatbots.
-Besides, we construct longer conversations by concatenating multiple Sharegpt\_gpt4 item to the average length of 1600 tokens.
-We set the arrival times of requests to follow a Poisson distribution with the average rate set as the parameter.
+\stitle{Workloads.} For workload, we use ShareGPT~\cite{eccleston2023sharegpt} as the simulation of the conversations with chatbots, and LooGLE~\cite{li2024looglelongcontextlanguagemodels} as the simulation of longer conversations.
+We follow~\cite{kwon2023efficient} to set the arrival times of requests to follow the Poisson distribution or processed real-world trace with the average rate set as the parameter to simulate the arrival of requests.
+We also conduct the real-world trace experiments to evaluate the performance under real-world scenarios.

 \stitle{Metrics.} We use the smooth goodput to evaluate the performance of LLM serving.
-We set $\alpha=5$ in our experiments, with a default information consumption speed of 20 tokens per second.
-We also use the throughput and tail TBT to evaluate the performance of LLM serving as a comparison.
+As a comparison, we also use the existing SLOs and system level metrics.